firasm/jupyterbook_course_template/README.md

 1. Add persistent checkboxes so students can track their progress through notebooks, exercises and readings.

 1. Allow students to download pages of the site in PDF, link to the source code on your repo, or open in a mybinder notebook.

 1. The JupyterBook can be embedded into Canvas using the Redirect tool so students never have to leave their LMS.

+1. (NEW!)
+Use of the new `substitution` feature of [myst-parser](https://myst-parser.readthedocs.io/en/latest/develop/_changelog.html#id1) to configure the course algorithmically from the `_config.yml` file!

 ## Edit the template for your course